Quick Start with Smart Life App SDK for Android

 Before you start, the following requirements must be met:

-1. An account of the Tuya IoT Platform is registered, an app is built on the platform, and the values of AppKey and AppSecret of the Smart Life App SDK service are obtained.
+1. An account of the Tuya Developer Platform is registered, an app is built on the platform, and the values of AppKey and AppSecret of the Smart Life App SDK service are obtained.
 For more information, see Preparation.

 2. Tuya Smart Life App SDK for Android is integrated into your project with Android Studio.
 For more information, see Fast Integration.